 Children's Hospital of Philadelphia (CHOP) is a powerful hub for research on mitochondria, the power plants of the cell.
-Efforts in the Center for Mitochondrial and Epigenomic Medicine, Mitochondrial Medicine, and across other collaborating specialties are converging on deeper understanding of how energy production in mitochondria relates to a wide range of diseases and conditions, as well as new approaches to treating conditions known to be connected to mitochondria.
-Among the highlights:
+Efforts in the Center for Mitochondrial Medicine Frontier Program and in a wide range of collaborating specialties are converging on deeper understanding of how energy production in mitochondria relates to a wide range of diseases and conditions, as well as new approaches to treating conditions known to be connected to mitochondria.